Latest News and Trending Topics

 Safeguarding for the future

 Implementing sustainable processes and frameworks to help safeguard for the future become imperative, although penetrations of prescribed airspace, referred to as “controlled activities” in the relevant legislation and regulations (Airport Act 1996 and Airports (Protection of Airspace) Regulations), are allowed in certain circumstances.
-This can occur in instances where a proponent supplements their application with a safety case that documents the basis for ensuring equivalent safety is preserved even if the proposed activity is allowed to continue i.e. neither safety, efficiency or regularity of operations are compromised by the erection of the proposed structure.
+This can occur in instances where a proponent supplements their application with an an aeronautical impact assessment that documents the basis for ensuring equivalent safety is preserved even if the proposed activity is allowed to continue i.e. neither safety, efficiency or regularity of operations are compromised by the erection of the proposed structure.

 On the other side of the equation, all tiers of government as well as stakeholders to the construction industry must acknowledge that the safety of flight will not be traded off to facilitate taller buildings in areas of operational and strategic importance to airport operations.
 Neither the importance of the airport or the need for further urban regeneration is going to subside, so a pragmatic and holistic approach is needed to ensure the interests of the aviation and construction industries can be achieved harmoniously in the long-term.